othman4dev/JSS/Features.md

 ---

-This README provides a comprehensive overview of JStyle, empowering you with a blend of JavaScript flexibility and CSS simplicity.
-Explore the possibilities, and let JStyle revolutionize your styling experience!
+This README provides a comprehensive overview of JSS, empowering you with a blend of JavaScript flexibility and CSS simplicity.
+Explore the possibilities, and let JSS revolutionize your styling experience!